 - Online: You may request a vote-by-mail ballot online.

 - By Mail: You can download the request form in PDF format and mail it into our office.
 Request form English or Spanish

-WHEN TO EXPECT YOUR ABSENTEE BALLOT
+WHEN TO EXPECT YOUR VOTE-BY-MAIL BALLOT

-Your absentee ballot will arrive in the mail along with a secrecy envelope, instruction sheet, and a certificate envelope to use to return the ballot to us.
+Your vote-by-mail ballot will arrive in the mail along with a secrecy envelope, instruction sheet, and a certificate envelope to use to return the ballot to us.
 Be sure to sign the certificate envelope prior to mailing it back to us.
 The Canvassing Board will reject your ballot if you forget to sign the certificate envelope.